 Date of Commencement of Duties

-The candidate selected would be expected to take up the post within three months following the date of notification of his selection or at the latest by December 1, 2010.
+The candidate selected would be expected to take up the post on October 23, 2023.

 Conditions of Employment

 The conditions governing employment are defined in the Administrative Regulations of UPOV.

 The appointment will be made by a decision of the Council of UPOV and with the agreement of the Secretary-General of UPOV, subject to a satisfactory medical examination.